Western Union review

 The registration and transfer process

 You’ll need to create a Western Union online profile before you can send funds online.
 It’s free and relatively quick to register.
-If you don’t want to register online you can contact Western Union by phone and provide the necessary information that way.
+If you don’t want to register online, you can contact Western Union by phone and provide the necessary information.

-If you prefer the security of a face-to-face transaction, visit one of Western Union’s 42,000 North American locations to transfer funds using cash, a credit or debit card.
+If you prefer a face-to-face transaction, visit one of Western Union’s 42,000 North American locations to transfer funds using cash, a credit or debit card.